dbolotov/minieda/README.md

 A minimalist Python package for exploratory data analysis with pandas.
 It currently contains two functions:

 `summarize()`: an expanded version of pandas' `describe()`.
-Produces a table summary of a pandas DataFrame, including data types, missing values, zero counts, uniqueness, distribution stats, and skew.
+Produces a table summary of a pandas Series or DataFrame, including data types, missing values, zero counts, uniqueness, distribution stats, and skew.

-`summarize_ts()`: summarizes one or more datetime columns in a Series or DataFrame.
+`summarize_ts()`: summarizes one or more datetime columns in a pandas Series or DataFrame.
 Ignores non-timestamp columns.
 Includes min/max, range, missing values, uniqueness, and whether the data is sorted.

 ### Why use this?